 Creating an Imply Deployment

-The Imply deployment is setup by running a setup script.
+The Imply GKE setup script guides you through the deployment process.
 To download the setup script, run the command

 curl -O https://static.imply.io/onprem/setup.
 We encourage users to run the setup script in the Google cloud shell, as it contains all the dependent tools that the setup script needs, by default.